Come and visit us

 A two-acre oasis of greenery in Islington, north London.

-Over time, a herbaceous garden, an orchard, a series of vegetable terraces, a small meadow and an acre of woodland have all emerged from a railway embankment.
+Over time, a herbaceous garden, an orchard, a pond, a small meadow, extensive vegetable terraces and an acre of woodland have all emerged from a railway embankment.

 A self-sustaining garden

 We use harvested water, we compost all the green waste and create wildlife habitats from woody debris.
-There is a fruitful orchard and a flourishing vegetable garden.
+We promote biodiversity throughout the garden and woodland.

 Latest Posts